-Residents of Sparta Township rely on ground water supplies as a primary source of drinking water.
-To protect the health, safety and welfare of Sparta Township residents and to ensure a supply of safe and healthful drinking water and the protection of the ground water resources that provide water to potable water supply wells is a primary goal of Sparta Township.
+Residents of the Township of Montville rely on ground water supplies as a primary source of drinking water.
+To protect the health, safety and welfare of Montville Township residents by ensuring a supply of safe and healthful drinking water, and protecting the ground water resources that provide water to potable water supply wells, is a primary goal of the Township of Montville.